-Not only does the flu affect our health and hit the NHS budget dramatically, those who are infected will most certainly need to take time off work, which isn't good economically for both employer or employee.
+Not only does the flu affect our health and hit the NHS budget dramatically, but those who are infected will also most certainly need to take time off work, which isn't good economically for both employer or employee.

 This is why NHS Health Scotland, Immunisation Scotland and all healthcare professionals such and doctors, pharmacists and nurses recommend that you get immunised for the flu.
-This is done by receiving the flu vaccination, or the flu jab as it more widely known, and in this article, we're going to explain how and where you can get it done in the city of Glasgow.
+This is done by receiving the flu vaccination, or the flu jab as it is more widely known, and in this article, we're going to explain how and where you can get it done in the city of Glasgow.

 What is the Flu?

 The flu is a very contagious respiratory virus that can be spread easily throughout the population, usually through the mucus from the mouth, for example, coughing, sneezing or kissing someone.
 There are various strains of the flu but the most common types are strains A and B in the northern hemisphere of the world.
 The flu can affect people of all ages, gender and race.

 The flu is most prevalent in the winter months between October and March but people can still contract the flu throughout the year.

 The degree of symptoms when someone is affected by the flu can vary and is often confused with the symptoms of the "common cold".
 Flu symptoms are usually much more aggressive and longer-lasting (sometimes up to 2 weeks) and are more than likely to make you bed-ridden.

 The following are some of the symptoms you can experience:

 What is the flu jab?